XavierCHN/fetch-keys/README.md

 ## Description

-this is a simple repo which aimed to get the dota2 dedicated server key provided by valve
+this is a simple repo for obtaining dota2 dedicated server keys

 ## Usage